Water Damage Restoration Phoenix, Arizona

 Water Damage Repair, Cleanup, and Restoration in Phoenix

-Lotus Contracting Services is available 24 hours a day to assist you in the event of a sudden summer storm or other type of flood damage.
+Lotus Restoration Services is available 24 hours a day to assist you in the event of a sudden summer storm or other type of flood damage.
 We have expert technicians experienced in water removal, damage restoration, and property recovery.
 Our quick response teams will help to prevent further damage due to mold and structural weakening.
 Mold can develop quickly in our hot Arizona climate and if not prevented from developing can result in more damage.
 Our specialists are also trained in all types of mold remediation and mold prevention.

 City of Phoenix Monsoon Cleanup from September 1, 2015 Storm